 In your report, explain the receptive fields of the cells numbered 3,4,7,8.
 You should identify the ON and OFF regions of each receptive field and quantify how large they are in degrees.
-Please also provide an accurate sketch of the shape of the ON and OFF sub-regions of each receptive field.

-To compute the size in angular degrees, measure the linear size $S{\rm cm}$ in cm of the receptive field, the distance from the stimulus to the chip $d{\rm cm}$ in cm, and compute
+To get the degrees, measure the size $S{\rm cm}$ in cm of the receptive field, the distance from the stimulus to the chip $d{\rm cm}$ in cm, and compute